 Brilliantly written and best option for students that want to actually know the subject and not just rote learn in MBBS.

 But again, it’s not exam-oriented.

-Along with Harper, Vasudevan will give you a good base of Biochemistry and also help you form good answers to present in the examinations.
+Along with Harper, Satyanarayana will give you a good base of Biochemistry and also help you form good answers to present in the examinations.